WHLI: Early years

-Music of Your Life
+Music of Your life

 In the 1960s and 70s, WHLI played Top 40 hits.
 Some New York City disc jockeys got their start on WHLI.

 But on January 21, 1979, it made a major change.
 WHLI flipped to a new radio format known as "The Music of Your Life."
 The service was started by veteran broadcaster Al Ham and became popular in a large number of cities around the U.S.

 WHLI played adult standards with local news from its own staff as well as national news from CNN at the beginning of each hour.
 The station featured easy listening vocal artists such as Frank Sinatra, Tony Bennett, Nat King Cole, Barbra Streisand and Dean Martin.
 It mixed in a moderate amount of Big Band music from the 1930s and '40s from Tommy Dorsey, Artie Shaw, Benny Goodman and Glenn Miller.
 Also heard were handful of baby boomer popular artists like Ray Charles, Bobby Vinton, Connie Francis, Dionne Warwick and The Platters.

-By the late 1980s more softer artists from the Top 40 were heard, including Neil Diamond, Anne Murray, Stevie Wonder, Barry Manilow, Simon & Garfunkle, Kenny Rogers, The Beatles, The 5th Dimension and The Carpenters.
+By the late 1980s more softer artists from the Top 40 were heard, including Neil Diamond, Anne Murray, Stevie Wonder, Barry Manilow, Simon & Garfunkel, Kenny Rogers, The Beatles, The 5th Dimension and The Carpenters.
 In the early 1990s, a small amount of pre-1965 oldies began to be mixed in.
 Big Bands were cut back to one an hour.